Mas-Er/appinventor-mod/appinventor/docs/markdown/reference/components/userinterface.md

 : Specifies the label's background color as an alpha-red-green-blue integer.

+{:id="Label.Clickable" .boolean .wo} *Clickable*
+: Specifies whether the label should be clickable or not.

 {:id="Label.FontBold" .boolean .do} *FontBold*
 : Specifies whether the label's text should be bold.
  Some fonts do not support bold.